 Underlying Dr. Dell’s work is a belief in bringing together different ways of knowing into a shared and transformative space, with an emphasis on lived experience and Indigenous knowledge.
 For example, her research with the Sturgeon Lake First Nation on equine assisted learning hosted a community ceremonial horse dance in each year of a four year project.
 Her commitment to facilitating such exchange of understanding was recognized in 2010 when she was awarded the YWCA Saskatoon Women of Distinction Award with a colleague from the First Nations University of Canada in the category of Research, Science and Technology.
 Dr. Dell was also appointed as Member (Investiture Recipient) to The Most Venerable Order of the Hospital of St. John of Jerusalem (The Order of St. John) for her humanitarian work in the animal assisted intervention field.
 This honour was officially sanctioned by His Excellency, the Governor General of Canada on September 7, 2016.
 In 2018 Dr. Dell was recognized with Dr. Darlene Chalmers as the Prairie Region Nominee for the Correctional Service Canada National Taylor Award for Outstanding Dedication and Volunteer Efforts with therapy dogs at the Regional Psychiatric Centre (SK) and Dumheller prison (AB).
 And in 2019 she was awarded the Lady Justice Award by the Elizabeth Fry Society of Saskatchewan.
 And in 2021 Dr. Dell was issued the St. John Ambulance, Chancellor’s Pandemic Coin, as a special Thank You for the comfort and smiles brought to the people of Saskatchewan through the Therapy Dog program on behalf of St. John.
 It was the first coin issued in Western Canada, and among the few issued in Canada.
 In 2022, as a part of Canada's honours system, Dr. Dell was appointed to the level of Officer (Investiture Recipient) to The Most Venerable Order of the Hospital of St. John of Jerusalem.
 In this same year she was honoured with the Distinguished Graduate Mentor Award at the University of Saskatchewan.
-You can read more highlights of Dr. Dell's academic and community recognitions here and the varied teams she works alongside and that inform her work here.
+You can read more highlights of Dr. Dell's academic and community recognition here and the varied teams she works alongside and that inform her work here.